"The unexamined life is not worth living."

 Philosophy & Religion prepare you for a wide variety of careers that are fulfilling, engaging, and influential.

 What can you do with a BA in Philosophy & Religion?
 You can find careers in many areas of the business and academic worlds.
 Majors often move on to post-graduate study and become teachers or lawyers.
 Other graduates pursue careers in politics or medicine.
-The Occupational Outlook Handbook at the Bureau of Labor Statistics is an excellent resource for you as you plan your career.

 Study Abroad Opportunities